Mundal1994/42-game_of_life/README.md

 ## GAME-OF-LIFE

+## ABOUT

+The Game of Life (or Life) is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+The evolution is determined by its initial state and isn't in need of any input from any player (therefor a zero-player game).
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 ## HOW TO RUN GAME OF LIFE

 	1. make all
-	2. three executables have been created 'first_life' (first algorithm), 'life' (fastest algorithm with boundary condition) and 'infinite_life' (fastest algorithm with infinite map)

-		for iterations pick a positive number
+	2. three executables have been created 'first_life' (first algorithm), 'life' (fastest algorithm with boundary condition) and 'infinite_life' (fastest algorithm with infinite map) for iterations pick a positive number

 		./life maps/initial_state (iterations)